uw-echospace/group-docs/docs/source/compute-git.md

 ## 1. Starting with git/GitHub
 * This [tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) explains the differences between git and GitHub and walks its readers through all the basic steps to get started with GitHub.
+* Here is another [tutorial](https://www.freecodecamp.org/news/git-and-github-for-beginners/) that introduced git and GitHub for beginners.

 ## 2. Repositories:
 * The first place we recommend is the GitHub group's [documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories) of repository management.